 You can follow the same oven drying process with a food dehydrator.
 Avoid drying food at temperatures greater than 140 F as this may lead to case hardening and moldy food.
 However, drying times may vary depending on the food.
 For example, beets and carrots may take 3-5 hours for drying while apples and bananas may take 6-10 hours.

 Pateurize foods to destroy any insects or eggs.
-You could do this either by heating them at temperatures 160 F for 30 minutes or freezing the foods at 0º F for 48 hours.
-Store in a closed container in a cool, dry and dark place.
+You could do this either by heating them at temperatures 160 F for 30 minutes or freezing the

 It is advisable to only use lean mean during dehydration since the deterioration of the adhering fatty tissue cannot be stopped.